dynamotn/bash-coding-style/README.md

 > - ✔️ SHOULD: Use the `.sh` extension for scripts that are library scripts. `chmod -x` for them
 > - ✔️ SHOULD: Do not use extensions for scripts that are in PATH. `chmod +x` for them
 > - ✔️ SHOULD: Use the `.sh` extension for scripts that aren't in PATH and are able to called from CLI.  `chmod +x` for them (custom)
-> - ✔️ SHOULD: Do not use extensions for scripts that are source internal only.  `chmod -x` for them (custom)

 Executable files should either have a `.sh` extension (strongly recommended) or no extension.
-Scripts called from outside must have a `.sh` extension and should not be made executable.
+Scripts sourced from outside must have a `.sh` extension and should not be made executable.

 ### SUID/SGID